vxalware-bedwars-owner/Vxalware/README.md

 **- Made with Care by Vxalware, A Nerd, & SynthX**

-**- Thanks to Void and Mintblox for being a support**
+**- Thanks to Mintblox and the Vxalware discord for being a support**

-**- To get things right, Mobile version of Vxalware will still be operational but will not recieve updates.
-Whereas the PC version of Vxalware will experience dominating updates!**
+**-The updates for the mobile version of Vxalware are currently on standby until further notice.**